igorplebanczyk/dotfiles/README.md

-# Dotfiles
+# .dotfiles

-My personal dotfiles repo using the Nix package manager.
+⚠️ Work in progress ⚠️

-## ⚠️ Work in progress ⚠️
+My personal dotfiles system relying on the Nix package manager.